naboeth/ethcc2022/README.md

 npm run dev
 ```

-8. If this doesn't work, try to open the "index.html" file with live server.
+8. If this doesn't work, try to open the "index.html" file with live server